zapier/visual-builder/docs/_cli_docs/docs.md

 ### How do I manually set the Node.js version to run my app with?

 Update your `zapier-platform-core` dependency in `package.json`.
 Each major version ties to a specific version of Node.js.
-You can find the mapping [here](https://github.com/zapier/zapier-platform-cli/blob/master/src/version-store.js).
+You can find the mapping [here](https://github.com/zapier/zapier-platform/blob/master/packages/cli/src/version-store.js).
 We only support the version(s) supported by [AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html).

+**IMPORTANT CAVEAT**: AWS periodically deprecates Node versions as they reach EOL.
+They announce this[on their blog](https://aws.amazon.com/blogs/developer/node-js-6-is-approaching-end-of-life-upgrade-your-aws-lambda-functions-to-the-node-js-10-lts/).
+Similar info and dates are available on [github](https://github.com/nodejs/Release).
+Well before this date, we'll have a version of `core` that targets the newer Node version.

+If you don't upgrade before the cutoff date, there's a chance that AWS will throw an errror when attempting to run your app's code.
+If that's the case, we'll instead run it under the oldest Node version still supported.
+All that is to say, **we may run your code on a newer version of Node.js than you intend** if you don't update your app's dependencies periodically.

 ### When to use placeholders or curlies?